INRIA/scikit-learn-mooc/jupyter-book/overfit/overfit_wrap_up_quiz.md

 Also, use a 20-fold cross-validation and compute the balanced accuracy score instead of the default accuracy score (check the `scoring` parameter).
 Finally, plot the average train and test scores for the different value of the hyperparameter.
-Also, plot the a confidence interval based on the standard deviation of the train and test scores.
 We recall that the name of the parameter can be found using `model.get_params()`.

 ```{admonition} Question
 Select the true affirmations stated below: